 The Care Act requires that each local authority must:

-- make enquiries, or cause others to do so, if it believes an adult is experiencing, or is at risk of, abuse or neglect (see Safeguarding Procedures in Individual Cases).
+- make enquiries, or cause others to do so, if it believes an adult is experiencing, or is at risk of, abuse or neglect (see Safeguarding Procedures in Individual Cases chapter).
 An enquiry should establish whether any action needs to be taken to prevent or stop abuse or neglect and if so, by who;

 - set up a Safeguarding Adults Board (see Trafford Strategic Safeguarding Partnership);

-- arrange, where appropriate, for an independent advocate to represent and support an adult who is the subject of a safeguarding enquiry or Safeguarding Adult Review (SAR) where the adult has ‘substantial difficulty’ in being involved in the process and where there is no other suitable person to represent and support them (see Independent Advocacy);
+- arrange, where appropriate, for an independent advocate to represent and support an adult who is the subject of a safeguarding enquiry or Safeguarding Adult Review (SAR) where the adult has ‘substantial difficulty’ in being involved in the process and where there is no other suitable person to represent and support them (see Independent Advocacy chapter);

 The aims of adult safeguarding are to: